stonkpunk/my-npm-modules/stock-market-clock/README.md

 console.log(smc.marketTimeData("2022-09-23T19:59:00.000Z")) //3:59pm on a friday

 // {
+//     marketMinute: 389, //same as value returned by .getMinutesIntoMarketDay
 //     skippableDaysAhead: 2, //0 for monday, 2 for friday [2-day weekend], 3 for longer weekend, etc //[null if skipFindNext=true]
 //     isHoliday: false,
 //     isWeekend: false,